menendezy22/gestion-materiel_info/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+clone the projet with :git clone https://github.com/menendezy22/gestion-materiel_info.git

-## Available Scripts
+## install packages

-In the project directory, you can run:
+In the project directory, you can run:npm install

 ### `npm start`